parse-community/docs/Migrating-an-Existing-Parse-App.md

 #### Welcome Emails and Email Verification

 This is not supported out of the box.
-But, you can use a beforeSave to send out emails using a provider like Mailgun and add logic for verification.
+But, you can use a `beforeSave` to send out emails using a provider like Mailgun and add logic for verification.
+[Subscribe to this issue](https://github.com/ParsePlatform/parse-server/issues/275) to be notified if email verification support is added to Parse Server.

 ## 9. Set Up Parse Server on Heroku